astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 STUDENT.
 I've seen that rule for \rulename{SubstObj} before, and it is still tricky...
 We need to replace the open variables in $e$ through the substitution $\sigma = [\stlce^*_1, \text{...}, \stlce^*_n]$.
-However, the terms $\stlce^*_1$ through $\stlce^*_n$ might mention the $i$ index themselves, so we first need to apply the top-level substitution to $\sigma$ itself!
+However, the terms $\stlce^*_1$ through $\stlce^*_n$ might mention the $i$ index themselves, so we first need to apply the top-level substitution for $i$ to $\sigma$ itself!
 After that, we do replace the open variables in $\stlce$.

 ADVISOR.
 I feel that we are getting to the point where it's easier to write things